Larut Wars: Second war (1865)

-Third war (1871–1872)
+Third war (1872)

-Ngah Ibrahim with his son Wan Mohd Isa (left), Mat Nasir (right), and Indian police (Sepoy) in Matang, Perak.
+In February 1872 Cheng Sheng miners had a dispute with Sin Neng miners over the boundaries of some mining lands.
+Lee Ah Kun (Lee Ko Yin) represented the Sin Neng and attempted to negotiate but was murdered on 16 February on the pretext of an adulterous affair.

-The Third Larut War was rumoured to have erupted in 1871 over a scandal – an extra-marital relationship involving the Ghee Hin leader and the wife of a nephew of the Hai San leader, Chung Keng Quee.
-Upon discovery, the couple was caught, tortured, put into a pig basket and thrown into a disused mining pond where they drowned.
-Avenging the death of their leader, the Ghee Hin had 4,000 mercenaries imported from mainland China via Penang attacked the Hai San and for the first time, the Hai San were driven out of Larut.
-About 10,000 Hai San men sought refuge in Penang.
-Months later, the Hai San supported by Ngah Ibrahim recovered their Matang and Larut mines.
-At this time, Raja Abdullah a claimant to the throne of Perak (in opposition to Sultan Ismail who was installed in Abdullah's absence) after Sultan Ali died in 1871, and an enemy of Ngah Ibrahim, took sides against the Hai San and Ngah Ibrahim and the wars between the Chinese miners transformed into civil war involving the Malay chiefs of Perak.
+It has been believed that The Third Larut War erupted in 1872 over a scandal involving the Lee Ah Kun (李亞勤 / 李亚勤), the attorney at Larut (for the Ghee Hin leader Ho Ghi Sui) and the wife of a nephew of the Hai San leader, Chung Keng Quee.
+It is said that upon discovery, the allegedly adulterous couple was caught, tortured, put into a pig basket (猪笼 (豬籠)) and thrown into a disused mining pond where they drowned.

+Supposedly to avenge the death of their leader, the Ghee Hin had 4,000 professional fighting men (brought in from China via Penang) attack the Hai San.
+For the first time, the Hai San were driven out of Larut.
+About 10,000 Hai San men sought sanctuary in Penang.
+Months later, the Hai San, supported by Ngah Ibrahim, recovered their Matang and Larut mines.

+Others hold that the alleged "intrigue" never happened and was merely a political fiction to justify the murder of Ah Kun (aka Lee Coyn) in a manner that would permit Tokong to save face for the death sentence passed down on their leader Khoo Thean Tek for his part in the Penang Riots of 1869 where Ah Kun apparently got off without punishment.

+At this time, Raja Abdullah, a claimant to the royal throne of Perak and an enemy of Ngah Ibrahim, took sides against the Hai San and Ngah Ibrahim.

+On 26 September 1872, Chung signed a petition together with 44 other Chinese leaders, seeking British interference following the attack of 12,000 men of Chung Shan by 2,000 men of Sen Ning.